 The distribution of job vacancies takes place on the basis of consent from the recipient in accordance with Art.
 6 (1) (a), Art.
 7 GDPR.
 The recording of the registration procedure is performed on the basis of our justified interests in accordance with Art.
 6 (1) lit. f GDPR and serves as proof of consent to receipt of the newsletter.
 The purpose of data processing and our legitimate interest lie in communicating job vacancies in our company to potential candidates.

 We also occasionally carry out surveys, for example to assess customer satisfaction.
 Only customers invited by us are entitled to participate.

 Surveys are always carried out anonymously.
 However, access codes are regularly sent out to customers for participation purposes.
 These can be attributed to the relevant customer.
 In the surveys themselves, some personal data is requested.
 If this is the case, however, submission of such details is voluntary and can be skipped.
-Processing of personal data is carried out based on Article 6 Paragraph 1 Letter f GDPR.
-The purpose and our legitimate interest lie in the analysis of customer satisfaction and product improvements.
+Processing of personal data is carried out based on Art.
+6 (1) lit. f GDPR.
+The purpose and our legitimate interest is the analysis of customer satisfaction and product improvements.